 Makers Mark and KFC

 One of my favorite bourbons!
 The Makers Mark is probably the bourbon I replace most often.
 The notes of condensed milk, cherries, brandied fruit, toasted oak and sweet vanilla and cinnamon spice is just so satisfying.
 It is wonderfully smooth with an amazing balance between the vanilla sweetness and the cinnamon toasted oak spicy notes.
 However, this was the worst pairing with the KFC.
 It just created a peppery, spicy combination that made my eyes water.
 I looked up at John and realized he felt the same way.
+I give this pairing a RATING: 2/5.

 John sees himself as a bit of a Zinger Wings connoisseur.
 He has tried Zinger Wings on various continents and when he paired the Zinger Wings with the Makers Mark, he had a big smile on this face.
 The Makers Mark worked perfectly with the spicy Zinger Wings.
+No surprise that I give this KFC and Bourbon pairing a RATING: 4.5 / 5.

 Eagle Rare and KFC